Licensing policy

 • Development Environment – REXYGEN Studio

-• Control System Hardware – A computer or PLC supported by REXYGEN
+• Control System Device/Platform – The target computer or PLC supported by REXYGEN

-• Runtime Environment Installation on hardware – REXYGEN runtime
+• Runtime Environment Installation on hardware – RexCore (REXYGEN runtime core)

 REXYGEN Studio